 Gueorgui Pinkhassov is known for his vivid art-reportage, which elevates the everyday to the extraordinary.
-His richly colored images are absorbing, complex and poetic—sometimes bordering on an abstraction which embraces the visual complexity of contemporary life.
-Pinkhassov has documented backstage at numerous cultural events, from ballet performances to fashion shows.
+His richly-colored images are absorbing, manifold and poetic—sometimes bordering on abstraction but always embracing the visual complexity of contemporary life.

 For centuries, Poland has been a bridge between the East and West.
 Set in the heart of Europe, Poland is a multifaceted country and is by far the largest of the new ten European countries.

 Over the past decade, Poland has developed into a modern, vibrant and progressive state, yet at the same time the remnants of communist era are still very visible.
 Its economy has slowly divided the country between nouveaux riches and the poor as seen through Mark Power's series of portraits.